nearform/mira/docs/quick-start/README.md

        }
        ```

-6. If you are working in the team, create `config/dev.json` file and provide your own app settings e.g.:
+6. If you are working as part of a team, create a `config/dev.json` file and provide your own app settings e.g.:
     ```bash
     "app": {
        "prefix": "john",